SunsetFi/simply-openapi/packages/controllers/docs/dev/writing-handler-middleware.md

 - `openapi-parameter-{paramName}` - Stores the validated and coerced value of a parameter declared in the OpenAPI spec.
 It is accessed by `@BindParam`, `@QueryParam`, `@PathParam`, `@HeaderParam`, and `@CookieParam`
 - `openapi-body` - Stores the validated and coersed body of the request.
 Accessed by `@Body` and variants.

 Additionaly, you may make your own request data keys by prefixing a key with `x-`, and access them with `@BindRequestData`.
+This allows you to implement your own domain logic for deriving and providing arguments to method handlers.

 ## Middleware factories